Python Dictionaries and While Loops for Beginners

 Summary

 In this part, you’ve seen how to use the if-statements in order to handle different scenarios in your program.
 It allow your program to become more interactive, but also handle things in the code to work according to your plan.
 Being able to create different options and decision paths in a program is an important part of programming.
-It makes your programs more dynamic and user-friendly.
+This makes programs more dynamic and user-friendly.

 In the next part, we’ll dive deeper into working with loops and explore dictionaries.